 As is the case with most adventure sports, you can never be too careful while Paragliding.
 All the pilots are licensed and have practiced this for numerous hours before being made your Tandem Flying pilots.
 However, sometimes the climatic conditions or some accidental damage can often cause problems when you are flying.

-The important thing is to keep calm and the let pilot do his job.
+The important thing is to keep calm and let the pilot do his job.
 Avoid panicking as it can make it difficult for the pilot to land you both safely on the ground.
-Also, remember, if something happens to your paraglider, they always have a reserve for such occasions and there is absolutely nothing to worry about.
+Also, remember, if something happens to your paraglider, they always have a reserve for such occasions.
+So, there is absolutely nothing to worry about.

-Just know that all these pilots are highly trained and routinely make checks before letting anyone go flying.
+Just know that all these pilots are highly trained.
+They routinely make checks before letting anyone go flying.
 So, it is as safe as it can be to do Paragliding in Bir Billing.

-Here are a few things to keep in mind while Paragliding for a safe adventure.
+Here are a few things to keep in mind while Paragliding in Bir Billing for a safe and fun experience.

 1. Don’t sit down while running for Take Off

-Just run for 30 seconds and before you know it, you will be flying already.
+Just run for 30 seconds and before you know it, you will be flying.

 2. Keep Running until your Legs are Flying